spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/airgap/vmware-vsphere-airgap-instructions.md

 ---

-9. The airgap setup binary require a set of environment variables to be available and populated.
+9. The airgap setup binary requires a set of environment variables to be available and populated.
 Depending on what OCI registry you are using, the environment variables will be different.
 Select the OCI registry you are using and populate the environment variables accordingly.

   <Tabs groupId="oci-registry">
   <TabItem label="Harbor" value="harbor">